gilesbowkett/argonaut/readme.md

 mongo.yml
 ---------

-currently this code assumes you want to read JSON from Mongo. hoping to change that!
+originally this code assumed users want to read JSON from Mongo.

-but for now, to specify Mongo credentials, put a file called `mongo.yml` at your top level.
+no longer the focus of the codebase, but, if you want to specify Mongo credentials, use a file called `mongo.yml`.

 for instance, if you keep your mangos in Mongo, here's what that file might look like: